marcelo-gomes/reddit/ASSO-Docs/OVERVIEW.md

 Why AWS?
 Scale computing elastic web

-- increase or decrease capacity within minutes.
+* increase or decrease capacity within minutes.
 It is possible to commission a hundreds or thousands of server instances simultaneously.
 Everything is controlled with the Web services APIs, the application can automatically expand or collapse, depending needs.

 Completely controlled

-- can stop one instance while maintaining the data on boot partition and then restart the same instance.
+* can stop one instance while maintaining the data on boot partition and then restart the same instance.
 Instances can be reset remotely using web service APIs.
 Can use with other Amazon Web services

-- works in conjunction with Amazon Simple Storage Service (Amazon S3), Amazon Relational Database Service (Amazon RDS), Amazon SimpleDB and Amazon Simple Queue Service (Amazon SQS) to provide a complete solution for computing, processing consultation and storage of a wide variety of applications.
+* works in conjunction with Amazon Simple Storage Service (Amazon S3), Amazon Relational Database Service (Amazon RDS), Amazon SimpleDB and Amazon Simple Queue Service (Amazon SQS) to provide a complete solution for computing, processing consultation and storage of a wide variety of applications.

 Trustworthy

-- amazon EC2 offers a highly reliable environment where replacement instances can be rapidly and previously ordered.
+* amazon EC2 offers a highly reliable environment where replacement instances can be rapidly and previously ordered.
 The service runs within the data center and the proven network infrastructure from Amazon.

 Safety

--instances are located in a Virtual Private Cloud (VPC) with some IP range specified by the user.
+* instances are located in a Virtual Private Cloud (VPC) with some IP range specified by the user.
 For additional insulation, you can provide your EC2 resources dedicated hosts or as dedicated instances. .